 3. Customizing Key Result Unit Measurements

 By default, the progress of all Key Results within an Objective are measured as percentages (%) that go from 0-100%.
 They also have the same weightage as each other.
 However, you can customize all this to make it more relevant to your goal.
-Just click on the edit icon beside the % metric and you’ll enter the KR Goal Setup page.
+Just click on “Edit Unit” beside the Key Result description box and you’ll enter the KR Goal Setup page.

 - Unit Measurement & Start/End Values